syskom/ci-cd/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 <!-- PROJECT DESCRIPTION -->

 # Continuous Integration and Continuous Delivery (CI/CD) pipelines and tools

 This repository contains a continuous integration and continuous delivery (CI/CD) workflows used by all other repositories in [Syskom][syskom-org-url] organization.

+Those workflows can be used by other organizations, but without any warranty as stated in the [MIT License][license-url].

 ## GitHub Composite Actions